 Jack Dempseys are easy to breed, but a few problems can arise.
-Here, we list them and give you solutions on how to prevent and fix them.

 #1 When the fry hatch, the parents split the jobs.
 The male looks after the territory, keeping everyone safe.
 The female tends to the unhatched eggs, the larvae and juveniles.
-It seems a good idea, but sometimes, problems can arise.

 Despite all this, Jack Dempsey Cichlids are attentive parents.
 They look after their offspring well.

 Plan your tank carefully to avoid problems.
 They are a medium-sized fish.
 55 gallons is a good starting point, as it gives them plenty of space.
 The bigger the area, the less likely they are to be aggressive.